sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 ### Searching repositories, branches, and forks

-GitHub allows you to search indexed **repositories**, but not all code is indexed.
+GitHub allows you to search indexed code, but not all code is indexed.
 GitHub’s [current limitations](https://cs.github.com/about/faq#indexed-content) on indexed code are:

 * Files over 350 KiB and empty files are excluded
 * Only UTF-8 encoded files are included
-* Very large repositories may not be indexed
+* All code inside very large repositories may not be indexed
 * Vendored and generated code is excluded (as determined by [Enry](https://github.com/go-enry/go-enry))

 With GitHub, only the default **branch** is searchable (though GitHub is planning to support branch search in the future).